Power Forward Performance in Semimartingale Markets with Stochastic Integrated Factors: Introduction

+Our work is also related to recent studies on forward investment, consumption and entropic risk measures by \cite{LiangZari17}, \cite{chongetal2018} and \cite{chongliang2018}.
+All these studies focus on Brownian driven markets. \cite{LiangZari17} and \cite{chongetal2018} apply the so-called discount BSDE method, previously used in the analysis of ergodic BSDEs (see, e.g., \cite{Richou2009}, \cite{cohenhu2013} and \cite{LiZhao19}), to establish existence and uniqueness of Markovian solutions for their infinite horizon BSDEs.
+They introduce an arbitrary positive parameter in the BSDE to make the driver strictly monotone in the first solution component, and then apply Theorem 3.3 in \cite{BriandConfortola} to obtain existence and uniqueness of their BSDE solution.

-We study power forward performance processes in a semimartingale market with portfolio constraints.
-We provide necessary and sufficient conditions for the existence of such a process, exploiting the multiplicative decomposition of a strictly positive special semimartingale.
-In a factor market model $(R,Y)$, where both the return process $R$ and the factor process $Y$ are semimartingales, we relate existence and uniqueness of a FIPP to the solution of an infinite horizon BSDE driven by the process $Y$.
-We then extend our analysis to time-monotone processes in the semimartingale factor form, by allowing the forward performance criterion to depend on the integral of the semimartingale factor process, and hence on its sample path.
+In this paper, we study the power forward performance process in a semimartingale market with portfolio constraints.
+We provide necessary and sufficient conditions for the existence of such a process, exploiting the multiplicative decomposition of a strictly positive special semimartingale. {Because of portfolio constraints, the optimal trading strategy cannot be characterized via a first-order condition as in \cite{choulli17}.
+Rather, the optimization problem yielding the optimal trading strategy is a constrained extremum problem.
+Using results from convex analysis, we transform the constrained problem to an unconstrained one, and explicitly characterize the recession function and cone of the objective function of the transformed problem when the return process is of the L\'evy type.} In a factor market model $(R,Y)$, where both the return process $R$ and the factor process $Y$ are semimartingales, we use the Jacod's decomposition to relate {the construction of a power FIPP to a triplet of processes, whose first component admits an integral representation w.r.t. the semimartingale $Y$.} We then extend our analysis to time-monotone processes in the semimartingale factor form, by allowing the forward performance criterion to depend on the integral of the semimartingale factor process, and hence on its sample path.
 We establish closed-form representations of forward processes in this extended setup by characterizing the input function as the classical solution of a forward HJB equation.
-We explicitly construct such a solution in terms of the factor representation of the solution to an infinite horizon BSDE driven by $Y$.
+We construct such a solution using the factor representation of {the above discussed triplet of processes.}